liberation/django-sforce/README.md

 Advanced Usage
 --------------

-* extends the default api
 * logger
 * create a custom resource
-* create a custom api
+* create a custom api, extends the default api resources
 * use the xml format

 TODO
 ----

+* advanced usage docs
 * Special resources Query and Search
-* Explore the API to complete the resource_tree with resources missing in the docs.
 * django 1.5 & 1.6